 There is some setup time we should account for here.
 We will use this section of the blog to outline some free tools you can use.
-Most of the setup time will be creating accounts and installing code on your site anyhow.
+Most of the setup time will be creating accounts and installing one time codes on your site.

 Do you own your domain and website?